jerdog/jerdog-me-hugo/content/posts/asking-the-right-questions-for-devrel-impact.md

 ---
-title: "Asking the Right Questions for DevRel Impact"
+title: "Asking the Right Questions for DevRel Impact, Part 3"
 date: 2023-09-06T13:30:22-05:00
 image: /images/asking-right-questions.jpg
 description: "Part 3 of a (currently) 5 Part series on Developer Relations, and how we can move it forward into the years to come.
 When you start a new Developer Relations or Community role at a company, it's important to get a handle on where DevRel sits within your company.
 These questions will help."